-- That's why God loves you.
+that's why God loves you

-- That's why God has called you.
+- that's why God has called you

-- That's why you are here.
+- that's why you are here

+- that's why we are keeping the Feast of Tabernacles

+- ✓ loving each other

+- ✓ loving God

-- That's why we are keeping the Feast of Tabernacles and loving each other and loving God and doing the things that are pleasing in His sight.
+- ✓ doing the things that are pleasing in His sight

-So let God have His perfect work in you.
-He is cleansing you.
-And as it is there in Ephesians, the fifth chapter, "...with the washing of the water of the Word" every day, every day, every night-building the Godly character in your heart, in your mind.
+Let God have His perfect work in you.
+He is cleansing you 'with the washing of the water by the Word' (Eph.
+5)-every day, every night-building the Godly character in your heart, in your mind.
 Writing in your heart and mind His laws, inscribing into your heart His love.

-"You are already clean through the word that I have spoken to you.
-Dwell in Me... [and that means live in Christ; live for Christ.
-And your relationship with God and Jesus Christ is the most important thing, because that goes directly to the Father Who Himself personally loves you.] ...
-Dwell in Me, and I in you.
-As a branch cannot bear fruit of itself, but only if it remains in the vine, neither can you bear fruit unless you are dwelling in Me" (vs 3-4).
-So it's a constant thing that we do.
+Verse 3: "You are already clean through the word that I have spoken to you.
+Dwell in Me..." (vs 3-4).
+That means live in Christ; live for Christ!

+Your relationship with God and Jesus Christ is the most important thing, because that goes directly to the Father Who Himself personally loves you.

+Verse 4: "Dwell in Me, and I in you.
+As a branch cannot bear fruit of itself, but only if it remains in the vine, neither can you bear fruit unless you are dwelling in Me."

+It's a constant thing that we do.
 A constant thing that we are growing in, dwelling in, bearing fruit, producing the character of God, letting the Holy Spirit of God lead us, letting the Holy Spirit of God guide us, let Christ dwell in us!
 We then, as we will see in a few minutes, become the true temple of God.
-Now, think on that.

 The solution to the problem of a temple and a tabernacle is a true temple.
 Right?
 Yes, indeed!

-Now, let's continue here: "I am the vine, and you are the branches.
-The one who is dwelling in Me, and I in him..." (v 5) by the power of the Spirit of God.
-And we have the two parts of the Spirit of God:
+Verse 5: "I am the vine, and you are the branches.
+The one who is dwelling in Me, and I in him..."-by the power of the Spirit of God.
+We have the two parts of the Spirit of God:

-- 1. the mind of Christ: - 2. the begettal of God the Father.
+- 1. the mind of Christ - 2. the begettal of God the Father

-And as Jesus said, 'The one who loves Me and keeps My commandments WE will make Our abode or dwelling place with him.'
-Because that's what God delights in.
-And it is through the power of the Holy Spirit that He does this.
+As Jesus said, 'The one who loves Me and keeps My commandments.
+WE will make OUR abode or dwelling place with him.'
+That's what God delights in!

+It is through the power of the Holy Spirit that He does this.
 Now, that's exciting.
 That is a tremendous solution.
-And the world doesn't know what's going on, because it's being done secretly, inwardly.
+The world doesn't know what's going on, because it's being done secretly, inwardly.

-"I am the vine, and you are the branches.
-The one who is dwelling in Me, and I in him bears much fruit; because apart from Me you can do nothing....
-[Now let's amplify that just a little bit.
-If you try to do things with human will, then you're not doing it God's way, and you're not dwelling in Him.] (v 6): ...If anyone does not dwell in Me, he is cast out as a branch, and is dried up; and men gather them and cast them into a fire, and they are burned.
-If you dwell in Me, and My words dwell in you, you shall ask whatever you desire, and it shall come to pass for you" (vs 5-7).
+Verse 5: "I am the vine, and you are the

+branches.
+The one who is dwelling in Me, and I in him, bears much fruit; because apart from Me you can do nothing."

+Now let's amplify that just a little bit.
+If you try to do things with human will, then you're not doing it God's way, and you're not dwelling in Him.

+Verse 6: "If anyone does not dwell in Me, he is cast out as a branch, and is dried up; and men gather them and cast them into a fire, and they are burned.
+If you dwell in Me, and My words dwell in you, you shall ask whatever you desire, and it shall come to pass for you" (vs 6-7).
-All right, let's come to 1-Corinthians 3-now this becomes important for us to understand and realize what we are to do, what Christ is doing, and how important we are to Christ.
-1-Corinthians 3:11 (pg.
-1,162): "For no one is able to lay any other foundation besides that which has been laid, which is Jesus Christ."
-We are on the foundation of Christ.

-- Has to be the true Christ
+This becomes important for us to understand and realize what we are to do, what Christ is doing, and how important we are to Christ.

+1-Corinthians 3:11: "For no one is able to lay any other foundation besides that which has been laid, which is Jesus Christ."
+We are on the foundation of Christ and it has to be the true Christ!

-- with the right way,
+- with the right way

-- with the right things,
+- with the right things

-- with the right understanding,
+- with the right understanding

-- with the right message,
+- with the right message

-- with the Spirit of God.
+- with the Spirit of God